yie1d/pydoll/docs/en/deep-dive/network/network-fundamentals.md

 ## Introduction: The Network Stack

-Every HTTP request your browser makes—every proxy connection, every WebSocket message—travels through a **layered network stack**.
+Every HTTP request your browser makes (every proxy connection, every WebSocket message) travels through a **layered network stack**.
 Each layer has specific responsibilities, protocols, and security implications.

 **Why this matters for automation:**